brunojdo/slack-gitlab-notifier/README.md

 You can start the service using a docker container.
 Execute the command below:

+`docker run -d --restart=always -p 8080:8080 -e SLACK_TOKEN=your-bot-token --name notifier-slgb brunodias20/slack-gitlab-notifier:latest`

+**Environment Setup**

+You **must** pass the token of slack bot trough environment variable `SLACK_TOKEN`.

+You also can pass an env `SERVICE_PORT` that will set a port of the service inside the container *(optional)*.

+In addition, you can simply configure your own `config.yml` and bind as a volume with your container.
+For example:

-`docker run -d --restart=always -p 8008:8080 --name notifier-slgb brunodias20/slack-gitlab-notifier:latest`
+`docker run -d --restart=always -p 8080:8080 --name notifier-slgb -v ~/config.yml:/opt/app/config.yml brunodias20/slack-gitlab-notifier:latest`

+**ATTENTION:* You must bind your `config.yml` correctly.
+The path of `config.yml` inside the container is `/opt/app/config.yml`.
+[See](https://github.com/brunojdo/slack-gitlab-notifier#file-configyml) more information about `config.yml`

 ### NPM